AlexisToranzoAR/react-chat-bot/README.md

 -   `language` (required): Set the language for the texts to be used.
 -   `onClose` (optional): A callback function to call when the user closes the chat window.
 -   `onFinish` (optional): A callback function to call when the chat is finished.
+-   `delay` (optional): This feature allows you to set a time interval (in milliseconds) between messages.
+By default, if no value is specified, the delay is set to 1000ms.
+If the next message is not found, a callback function called nextStepNotFound is triggered, and the loading animation will be displayed for the duration of the delay.
+For example, if the delay is set to 1000ms, but the query takes only 100ms to process, the loading animation will still be displayed for 1000ms.
+-   `messageSound` (optional): This feature allows you to specify a sound that will play every time a new message appears in the chatbot.
+-   `containerStyle` (optional): An object containing CSS styles to apply to the main container.
 -   `headerStyle` (optional): An object containing CSS styles to apply to the header.
 -   `iconStyle` (optional): An object containing CSS styles to apply to the chat avatar icon.
 -   `textStyle` (optional): An object containing CSS styles to apply to the chat text.